bdreece/tinybroker/README.md

 ## Future Plans

-In the future, I may make the broker library API a bit more configurable (i.e. byte pre and post-processiong, etc.).
+In the future, I may make the broker library API a bit more configurable (e.g. opting in/out of JWT authentication, TLS support, content-type, etc.)